 Technological advances in medical care have given rise to digital medical devices that improve the productivity and efficiency of conducting hearing conservation programs.
-As a result, it is advisable for hearing conservation programs to utilize advanced digital devices to facilitate audiometric testing for improved quality control, time- and resource-efficiency, and paperless data management and reporting.
+As a result, it is advisable for hearing conservation programs to utilise advanced digital devices to facilitate audiometric testing for improved quality control, time- and resource-efficiency, and paperless data management and reporting.

 Using mobile digital audiometers in the occupational hearing health conservation sector has proven to be beneficial in multiple ways.
-Some of the common challenges that are addressed with include:
+Some of the common challenges that are addressed include:

 The introduction of automated testing and smart algorithms on digital audiometers significantly decrease the time required to administer a hearing test.
 Reduced time also results in increased productivity, thereby being able to test more persons in less time.

-Due to the automated design and user friendly interface, the device allows for increased productivity and effectiveness in carrying out a well designed occupational hearing health programme.
+Due to the automated design and user-friendly interface, the device allows for increased productivity and effectiveness in carrying out a well designed occupational hearing health programme.